-In spite of the rhetoric, the Coast Guard, utilizing proven tactics coupled with an intelligence system that is now outstanding, has never been sufficiently funded nor equipped to carry out the mission.
 The greatest threat posed by drug trafficking organizations comes from their financial ability and their efforts to protect their business.
 The U.S. strategy against TOC to break the economic power of these groups and depriving them of their enabling means.
 Dianne Halladay of the Defense Intelligence Agency stated; "While there are several operations to eradicate the stratospheric profits of criminal groups, an approach that was dismissed over the past decade, (2007- 2017) is removing the ability of the traffickers to make profits by reducing the commodity, particularly cocaine.
-While such a strategy could exacerbate existing regional instability, it would likely be short-term and, more importantly, the region is already unstable.
-If the desired end state of these governments is to have stability in the region, then leaders must rethink the strategy that will create a safer and more favorable outcome within the region and not just leave it to chance."
+While such a strategy could exacerbate existing regional instability it would likely be short-term and, more importantly, the region is already unstable.
+If the desired end state of these governments is to have stability in the region, then leaders must rethink the strategy that will create a more favorable outcome and not just leave it to chance."